 How it works: A one-time purchase will cost you $50 for 32 rolls (CAD).
 Their subscription is broken down by how many people are in your household and how many rolls you will use prices range from 32 rolls every 3 months (1-2 people) for $45 or 32 rolls every 1.5 months for $45 (4 or more people).

 If you live in Europe then give The Good Roll a go!
-The Good Roll is made from 100% recycled paper, without chlorine, colours and fragrances.
+The Good Roll is made from 100% recycled paper, without chlorine, colors, and fragrances.
 Our packaging is plastic-free.

 How it works: They have 10 options to choose from and all the prices are listed in Euros.